Karate Training 1 Karate Training 2 Karate Training 3

 Black Belt 7th Dan

-Shotokan (松濤館, Shōtōkan) is a style of karate developed by Gichin Funakoshi (1868–1957) and his son Gigo (Yoshitaka) Funakoshi (1906–1945).
+Shotokan (松濤館, Shōtōkan) is a style of karate developed by Master Gichin Funakoshi and his son Master Gigo Funakoshi.
+Shotokan is named after the two founders, Gichin Funakoshi (1868–1957) and his son Gigo (Yoshitaka) Funakoshi (1906–1945).
 They created this style by combining various martial arts into a cohesive system.

-Gichin Funakoshi, born in Okinawa, is widely credited with popularizing “karate do”.
-He did so through public demonstrations and by promoting the establishment of university karate clubs, including those at Keio, Waseda, Hitotsubashi, Takushoku, Chuo, Gakushuin, and Hosei.
+Gichin Funakoshi, in Okinawa, is widely credited with popularizing "karate do".
+He did so throughpublic demonstrations and by promoting the establishment of university karate clubs, including those at Keio, Waseda, Hitotsubashi, Takushoku, Chuo, Gakushuin, and Hosei.
 His efforts laid the foundation for the widespread growth of karate in Japan and beyond.

 After Gichin's death in 1957, many of his students-who trained both at university clubs and external dojos-continued to teach and spread karate.
 However, internal disagreements, especially about the role of competition in karate, led to splits within the karate community.
 The most notable divisions included the creation of the Japan Karate Association (headed by Masatoshi Nakayama) and the Shotokai (led by Motonobu Hironishi and Shigeru Egami).
 These differences resulted in no single "Shotokan school" existing today, though all factions still bear Funakoshi's influence.